 Review the director compensation program, as necessary and appropriate, and recommend changes to the Board.

 Review the Company’s directors and officers insurance.

 Annually review and assess the adequacy of the Company’s Corporate Governance Policies, including the director independence standards, and, if appropriate, recommend changes to the Corporate Governance Policies to the Board.

 Periodically review the Company’s organizational documents, and, if appropriate, recommend changes to the Board.

 Review and approve related person transactions in accordance with the Company’s Related Person Transactions policy and associated disclosure.
 Report approved related person transactions to the Board.

 Review shareholder proposals relating to governance matters and management’s proposed response to such proposals.

-As it determines appropriate, consider other matters of corporate governance and make recommendations to the Board regarding, or take action with respect to, such matters.
+Monitor and review evolving corporate governance trends and best practices, and as it determines appropriate, consider other matters of corporate governance and make recommendations to the Board regarding, or take action with respect to, such matters.